scottolsonjr/SetCollector/README.md

 ## Acknowledgements

-My thanks go out to Nefret, Phanx, Okerhs, MartinL, joshmiller83, cc38941, Brear, AlexSUCF, and the many others who have helped providing testing and feedback at various stages throughout the development.
+My thanks go out to Nefret, Phanx, Mikiurban, Okerhs, MartinL, joshmiller83, cc38941, Brear, AlexSUCF, and the many others who have helped providing testing and feedback at various stages throughout the development.